Frequently Asked Questions

-- We sell batteries from a wide variety of manufacturers including redT Energy, Schmid, UET, Pu Neng and CellCube.
+- We sell batteries from a wide variety of manufacturers including redT Energy, Schmid, UET, CellCube, FBICRC and Murdoch University.

 - We are collaborating with C-Tech on the development of vanadium electrolyte production capability in Australia through both stand-alone and mine-attached facilities.

 - We have also appointed the vanadium battery inventor, Emeritus Professor Maria Skyllas-Kazacos, as a consultant to the group.
 We benefit greatly from her experience and expertise in the vanadium battery field.

 - We have MOUs with EPC Technologies and BuildingIQ to assist each other in the energy market.

 - We work closely with a variety of solar installers and have contacts in the wind industry.

 The company is open to collaboration with all energy market participants.